 In non-contributory schemes, you do not contribute but your employer does.

-The most notable exception is the public service pension arrangement where there is no fund and benefits are paid out of current government funds.
+The most notable exception is the public service pension arrangement, where there is no fund and benefits are paid out of current government funds.

-Single insolvency order - If the employer is solvent
+Single insolvency order – if the employer is solvent